 About

 Every summer during my childhood, my family and I would travel to a small lake in the Adirondack Mountains in upstate New York, far from the glow of city lights.
 At night, I would lie at the end of the pier and gaze up at the crystal-clear sky above me.
 The band of the Milky Way stretched across my view, and occasional meteors streaked overhead.
+As my fascination with observational astronomy grew, the Hubble Space Telescope began capturing incredible portraits of the universe.
+I pored over the fine details of these images.

 Both of these experiences cemented my love for astronomy.
 Because you need physics to understand space, I decided that I would study the science to learn about the beauty in the cosmos around us.
 The laws of physics — discovered and researched on Earth — describe the colors, shapes, and patterns found across the universe.
+Similar intersections of science and art continue to enthrall me.

-At Lawrence University in Appleton, Wisconsin, I studied physics, earning my bachelor’s degree in the science in 2004.
+During college, I studied physics, earning my bachelor’s degree in the science in 2004.
 When I wasn’t calculating the induced electromotive force or detecting particles created as cosmic rays slam into Earth’s atmosphere, I was leading my college’s modern dance group, singing in choir (as a soprano II, if you’re curious), and writing poetry.
+I spent one year in graduate school for astrophysics, but decided to leave academia to write about astronomy, space, and physics and to tell the stories of our beautiful universe.
+I’ve never looked back.

 You can view my full résumé for a more formal version of my biography.